ThomasJaeger/duis/README.md

 ### Great customer onboarding experience
 When new customers onboard with Duis, the experience should be an exceptionally smooth one.
 This means that the user interfaces provided either via mobile apps, web browser, and even native desktop apps must be extremely responsive.
 Customers should never have to wait for any kind of response back from Duis.
 The user interface must capture the customers intend via clearly marked actions on the UI.
 It is those actions that will trigger changes to happen on Duis' backend services.
 Great care should be taken on the look and feel of every UI element including down to pixel perfect positioning.
 The design for the look & feel of the UI must match Duis' slogan, colors, and overall marketing.

+### FREE online banking for all consumers
+Consumer services are free with the exception of extra services such as credit card offerings.
+For example, EFT transactions, bill pay, debit card transactions, consumer to consumer wire transactions, electronic wallet transactions, etc. and many more are free.

 ### Onboarding of customers, accounts, and their relationships
 When new customers sign-up with Duis, all required processes from security background checks to account creations are fully automated.
 Relationships to existing customers and their dependents and friends are identified and tagged for future analysis.
 The primary goal is for customers to be able to open a new account as quickly as possible and yet be fully compliant with all state and federal regulations.